-In this paper, we study the transonic shock problem for steady Euler flows of isentropic polytropic gases in an axisymmetric perturbed cylinder under the external force.
+In this paper, we study the transonic shock problem for three-dimensional axisymmetric Euler flows of isentropic polytropic gases in a perturbed cylinder under the external force.
 Assume the flow enters the nozzle with a supersonic state and leaves it with a relatively high pressure, then it is expected that a shock front occurs in the nozzle such that the flow pressure rises to coincide with the pressure at the exit.
 Then catching the position of the shock front is one of the important ingredients in determining the flow field in the nozzle.
-This paper shows that the external force has a stabilization effect on the transonic shocks in the flat cylinder and the shock position is uniquely determined.
-Then we further investigate the structural stability of the transonic shock solution under axisymmetric perturbations of the incoming supersonic flow, the nozzle boundary, the exit pressure and the external force.
-The steady flow of inviscid compressible gas with an external force in $ \mathbb{R}^3 $ is governed by the following system:
+This paper shows that the external force has a stabilization effect on the transonic shocks in the straight cylinder and the shock position is uniquely determined.
+Then we further investigate the structural stability of transonic shock solutions under axisymmetric perturbations of the incoming supersonic flow, the exit pressure, the external force and the nozzle wall.